gridap/GridapWorkshopNCI2023/index.md

 🎉 Welcome to the webpage of the workshop **"Introduction to Gridap: Simulating PDEs using finite elements in Julia"**.

-The workshop will be cellebrated at the Australian National University (ANU), Canberra, the 28th and 29th of November, 2023.
+The workshop will be celebrated at the Australian National University (ANU), Canberra, the 28th and 29th of November, 2023.

 @@im-100